 The good news is that you have a number of over the counter options to choose from to help relieve the symptoms associated with allergic reactions to cats.
 Here are some excellent options to choose from depending on the type of symptoms you are experiencing.

-Benadryl (or Diphenhydramine HCL) Buy It
+Benadryl (or Diphenhydramine HCL) Check Price

 This is a name you are likely familiar with if you have dealt with the symptoms of runny nose and itchy, watery eyes.
 Since it is an antihistamine, Benadryl helps with these symptoms plus other aggravating reactions such as scratchy throat, rash, hives, coughing and sneezing.
 It is available over the counter and can be purchased in its generic form of Diphenhydramine.